Go to Next Chapter -- Return to Contents/Index

 her!
 Kill her!”
 Sheldon and Tanya

-chanted inside the sack, which to Penny's ears was merely a couple of sharp
+chanted inside the sack, which to Penny’s ears was merely a couple of frantic

 meows.